EberlyODL/phys010sjv11/atoms_colliders.md

 [ciscode|rev=1|tool=elmsmedia|item=930|entity_type=node|render=display_mode|display_mode=image]

-At these locations where the protons are allowed to collide, one gets a shower of particles (see Fig 6).
+At these locations where the protons are allowed to collide, one gets a shower of particles (see Fig "Particle Production at LHC").
 Among the mess, physicists are trying to find new clues about the underlying structure of the Universe.

 [ciscode|rev=1|tool=elmsmedia|item=2632|entity_type=node|render=display_mode|display_mode=image__left]